mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` Bug fixed where setting ResimulateTracksForDifferentWavelengths parameter to True was being ignored
 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` Corrections are not calculated anymore for masked spectra
 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` Corrections can be calculated for a workspace without a sample eg container only
+- :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` now calculates the error on the absorption correction factors
 - :ref:`MaskDetectorsIf <algm-MaskDetectorsIf>` has received a number of updates:

   - The algorithm now checks all of the data bins for each spectrum of a workspace, previously it only checked the first bin.